eibenp/homebridge-gree-airconditioner/README.md

 * Additional device functions (e.g. health mode, sleep, SE) are not supported.
 * Horizontal swing control is not supported, it remains the same as set directly on the device.
 * GREE AC units do not support temperature ranges in auto mode, so temperature ranges have zero length in Home App.
 * GREE AC units are not able to display decimals of temperature values (if set to half a degree, e.g. 21.5 °C, then unit display may not be in sync with temperature set in Home App).
 To avoid this inconsistency it is recommended to set the **temperatureStepSize** configuration parameter to 1, when the AC unit is used in Celsius display mode, and to 0.5 in Fahrenheit display mode.
 The most convenient version is to use the Home App device (e.g. iPhone) in the same temperature display mode as the AC unit and to set the temperatureStepSize parameter to the appropriate value also.
+Set Homebridge UI to the same temperature units.
 * There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.
 * Devices without a built-in temperature sensor display the target temperature as current temperature not the measured one.
 (Some AC firmware versions do not report the measured temperature but the unit has a built-in sensor.
 They are handled by the plugin as devices without a sensor.)